Publish to web from Power BI

 - You need a Microsoft Power BI license to publish to web from My Workspace.

-- You need a Microsoft Power BI Pro license to publish to web from group workspaces.
+- You need a Microsoft Power BI Pro or Premium Per User license to publish to web from workspaces.

-- Publish to web is available for reports you can edit in your personal and group workspaces.
+- Publish to web is available for reports you can edit in your My Workspace and workspaces.

 - It isn't available for reports shared with you, or ones relying on row-level security to secure data.